NathanBaulch/EnphaseOpenAPI/csharp-netcore/enlighten/docs/DefaultApi.md

             var apiInstance = new DefaultApi(config);
             var userId = 4d6a51330a;  // string |
             var systemId = 66;  // int |
-            var startAt = 1381496100;  // int? | Start of reporting period in Unix epoch time.
+            var startAt = 1381496100;  // long? | Start of reporting period in Unix epoch time.
 If no start is specified, defaults to midnight today, in the timezone of the system.
 If the start date is earlier than one year ago today, the response includes an empty intervals list.
-If the start is earlier than the system's `operational_date`, the response data begins with the `operational_date`. (optional) var endAt = 1381497600;  // int? | End of reporting period in Unix epoch time.
+If the start is earlier than the system's `operational_date`, the response data begins with the `operational_date`. (optional) var endAt = 1381497600;  // long? | End of reporting period in Unix epoch time.
 If no end is specified, the assumed end is now.
 If the end is later than the last reporting interval the response data ends with the last reported interval. (optional)

             try
             {